 Big Data Tools Update Is Out: SSH Tunnels, Filters and Limits for Spark, User Defined Modules and More

-I am pleased to announce that EAP 10 of the Big Data Tools plugin for IntelliJ IDEA Ultimate is available from today.
+I am pleased to announce that the EAP of Big Data Tools plugin compatible with IntelliJ IDEA Ultimate 2020.2 is available from today.

 Our goal was to fix as many problems as possible and improve the plugin from the inside out.
 In addition to some under-the-hood changes, two visible improvements have been made:

 - With just a couple of mouse clicks, you can enable SSH tunnels to forward ports for Hadoop and Spark connections.